 At Gorseybrigg we are proud to provide a wide range of opportunities and experiences, not only to fulfil requirements, but to enhance and enrich the curriculum for all our pupils.

 All children in Reception to Year 6 participate in 2 hours of Physical Education per week and follow the schemes from Core Real PE, Real Gym and Real Dance.

 The government states that all children should be active for 60 minutes each day.
 At Gorseybrigg, we are committed to fulfilling the schools responsibility of ensuring all children are active for at least 30 minutes of the school day.
 In addition to the 2 hours of PE each day, teachers ensure that children are active at various points of the day through the use of varied activities.
 This may include; whole school activity time, active maths, active English, Supermovers, dance moves, brain gym and outdoor learning.

 Our Foundation Stage children have continuous access to their own outdoor area where they can develop their fine and gross motor skills through activities such as climbing, cycling, building, writing and painting.

 Children also have a weekly gymnastic and dance session in the school hall.
 Reception children have a Real PE lesson each week too.
-Reception children have Early Riders training each year which takes place in the school hall on balance bikes and then attend a festival alongside other schools.

-Key Stage 1
+Key Stage 1 and 2